Short-term funding crunch pushes European companies into bonds

 “A working money market is something that’s very important for any developed economy to operate,” he said.

-Both the ECB and the U.S. Federal Reserve’s newly announced stimulus programmes include the buying of commercial paper, but the details of the ECB programme are not yet clear enough to tempt back other buyers.
+Both the ECB and the U.S. Federal Reserve’s newly announced stimulus program include the buying of commercial paper, but the details of the ECB program are not yet clear enough to tempt back other buyers.

-The impact of the ECB programme has not been felt yet, said another European corporate treasurer who preferred to remain anonymous as he is not authorised to speak to the press.
+The impact of the ECB program has not been felt yet, said another European corporate treasurer who preferred to remain anonymous as he is not authorised to speak to the press.

 “The commercial paper market is dead.
 Unless liquidity returns, we will have to turn to the banks and draw down our credit facilities, and draw all the liquidity from banks,” he said.